Last Updated on October 7, 2022 by Wandering our World

 For something sweet, try Grater cake – a delicious cake made from grated coconut!
 As for what to drink, Jamaica’s very-own Red Stripe lager is popular on the island (and around the world).
 Rum cocktails are also made up and down the island with a variety of fresh fruit.

-Bermuda vs Jamaica: Which should you choose?
+Bermuda vs Jamaica: Which Is The Better Choice?

 Both Bermuda and Jamaica are great places to visit for a beach-orientated vacation, with each island home to beautiful white sandy stretches of coastline, and some stunning snorkeling spots.
+Bermuda has arguably better beaches though.

 However Jamaica – with its lush forest and mountains – is more suited to holidaymakers who want a vacation that also involves activities away from the beach, such as hiking or culture-based excursions.
 Jamaica is a much cheaper option than Bermuda too.